 4.2.19 The role of Mayor is highly visible across the Council area and undertakes a high number of civic engagements that raise the profile of the Council.
-The current Mayoral Allowance was considered by councillors interviewed and through the responses to the questionnaire to be not at a level that was commensurate with the duties.
-The Panel was of the view that the Mayoral Allowance should be increased and also should be based on the same formula as the other key SRA roles e.g. a percentage of the Leader's Allowance.
-We therefore recommend that the role of Mayor be recognised at Tier Eight and receive an allowance of £3,381, 15% of the Leader's Allowance.
+During the 2022 review the Mayoral Allowance was considered by councillors interviewed and through the responses to the questionnaire to be not at a level that was commensurate with the duties.
+The Panel in 2022 recommended that the Mayoral Allowance should be increased and based on the same formula as the other key SRA roles e.g. a percentage of the Leader's Allowance.
+The Panel in 2023 continue to recommend that the role of Mayor be recognised at a Tier Eight and receive an allowance of £3,455.51, 15% of the Leader's Allowance.

-WE RECOMMEND that the Mayor should receive a Special Responsibility Allowance of 15% of the Leader's Allowance, £3,381.
+WE RECOMMEND that the Mayor should receive a Special Responsibility Allowance of 15% of the Leader's Allowance, £3,455.51.